Bradford for Street Photography – A Return To West Yorkshire’s Second City

 Busy Beats Empty (Most of the Time)

-Shooting Around Bradford Live and the Alhambra
+What Makes Bradford Live and the Alhambra Worth Shooting?

-The massive front screen throws out a huge amount of brightness.
-Brilliant visually, but a pain exposure-wise.
-You’ve got a very bright subject against darker surroundings.
+The area around Bradford Live is interesting from a lighting point of view.
+The big front screen throws out a massive amount of brightness.
+Brilliant visually, but a pain in exposure terms because you’ve got a bright subject sitting against darker surroundings.

-Firstly, expose for the highlights.
+1. Expose for the highlights.

 • Blue in the sky